 Landscaping

 Strategic landscaping can act as a natural barrier against outside noise.
-Planting trees, and shrubs, or installing a fence can help deflect and absorb sound waves.
+Planting trees, shrubs, or installing a fence can help deflect and absorb sound waves.
+Water features, such as running water from a fountain, help mask noise outside and add calming ambient sound to your surroundings.
 They act as a buffer between your home and the surrounding environment.
-Adding water features like fountains or installing outdoor sound barriers can also help mitigate incoming noise.
+Adding water features, like fountains, or installing outdoor sound barriers, can also help mitigate incoming noise.

 Replacing Home Windows and Doors